Thefrank/dotnet-freebsd-crossbuild/README.md

 ## Got Azure DevOPS version?
 Yes!
 The Servarr teams maintains: https://github.com/Servarr/dotnet-bsd

-## Updates
+## Updates / Bugs

-Open a ticket if I am more than a few days behind an official release and I will try and get an update published as quick as I can
+Open a ticket if I am more than a few days behind an official release and I will try and get an update published as quick as I can.
+Same with bug reports.